 • In June 2012, a countercyclical capital buffer (CCyB) was introduced into Swiss legislation.
 One important characteristic of the Swiss CCyB framework is that it can be applied on a broad basis - consistent with the Basel III rules - or it can target specific segments of the credit market.
-In February 2013, a sectoral CCyB targeting residential real estate situated in Switzerland was activated and set at a level of 1%2 of relevant risk-weighted positions.
-It was subsequently increased to 2%3 in January
+In February 2013, a sectoral CCyB targeting residential real estate situated in Switzerland was activated and set at a level of 1% of relevant risk-weighted positions.
+It was subsequently increased to 2% in January

-1 In the pre-draft Ordinance on Capital Adequacy and Risk Diversification for Banks and Securities Traders (which is currently in consultation) the specific provision relating to the Basel III CCyB is included in Art.
-44a.
+&lt;sup>1 In the Ordinance on Capital Adequacy and Risk Diversification for Banks and Securities Traders the specific provisions relating to the Basel III CCyB are included in Art.
+44 and 44a.

-2 Banks were required to meet the CCyB requirements by 30 September 2013.
+$^{2}$ Banks were required to meet the CCyB requirements by 30 September 2013.

-3 Banks were required to meet the CCyB requirements by 30 June 2014.
+&lt;sup>3 Banks were required to meet the CCyB requirements by 30 June 2014.

-2014.
-These decisions were taken by the Swiss Federal Council - based on a proposal by the Swiss National Bank.

-- With the international phase-in of the countercyclical buffer regime beginning in 2016, Swiss authorities are now required to regularly communicate the level of the Basel III CCyB, even if set at 0%.4 - This is the first official communication of the stance of the Basel III CCyB in Switzerland.
+- 2014.
+These decisions were taken by the Swiss Federal Council based on a proposal by the Swiss National Bank. - With the international phase-in of the countercyclical buffer regime having begun in 2016, Swiss authorities are now required to regularly communicate the level of the Basel III CCyB, even if set at 0%.